-So what are common symptoms of poor vision?
+What are common symptoms of poor vision in Children?

 While you should take your child to see an optometrist yearly from age 3 (the first eye exam should be at age 6 months), regardless of whether or not they have these symptoms, if they start to display any of these throughout the school year you should always give the optometrist a visit.